iBlockAPI/API-Docs/source/bitcoin.rst

 getTxOutSetInfo
 ```````````
-Returns statistics about the unspent transaction output set,Note this call may take some time
+Returns statistics about the unspent transaction output set,Note this call may take some time.

 Definition::